chlyz/i3ipc-dynamic-tiling/README.md

 Unfortunately, the current version is not compliant with `sway` due to that it is not possible to mark split containers in the same way as in `i3`.
-This will hopefully change in the future or a refactorization of this code is possible.
+This will hopefully change in the future, otherwise a refactorization of this code is possible but requires more book keeping of the position of the main and secondary containers.

 ## Features